svilme

 }

-• Time complexity: O(K * E), where K is the maximum number of nodes to be passed through and E is the number of edges in the graph.
+• Time complexity: O(K * E), where K is the maximum number of nodes passed through and E is the number of edges in the graph.

-Due to the influence of negative weight cycles, the order of edges, etc., the calculation of the minDist array may be based on the current relaxation's minDist values rather than the values from the last relaxation.
+Due to the influence of negative weight cycles, the order of edges, etc., the calculation of the minDist array may be based on the current relaxation's minDist values rather than the previous relaxation's minDist values.

 Therefore, when calculating minDist each time, it must be based on the minDist values from the last relaxation of all edges.

-• This problem can have negative weight cycles, indicating that as long as more relaxations are performed, the result will change.
+• This problem can have negative weight cycles, indicating that as long as more relaxations are performed, the results will change.

-• This problem requires passing through at most k nodes, which limits the number of relaxations.
+• This problem requires at most k nodes to be passed through, which limits the number of relaxations.

-In SPFA, to control the number of relaxations to k times, a variable que_size can be used to record the number of nodes added to the queue in each round of relaxation.
-In the next round of relaxation, all nodes from the previous round's que_size can be popped out.
+In SPFA, to control the relaxation for k times, a variable que_size can be used to record the number of nodes added to the queue in each round of relaxation.
+In the next round of relaxation, all nodes in the queue for que_size will be popped out, which are the nodes added to the queue in the previous round of relaxation.

 import java.util.*;